How to Apply: High School Students

 Admission to Liberty University’s Honors Program is competitive, and enrollment is limited.

 Applications will only be considered if received or postmarked by deadline above or March 1.
 Incomplete applications will not be considered.
-Honors Program acceptance letters will be emailed by or before May 1.
+Honors Program acceptance letters will be emailed 4-6 weeks following the deadline.

 Apply to Liberty University’s Honors Program